 Finally, listen to your body.
 If you experience any prolonged negative symptoms after switching to a Paleo diet, talk to your doctor or dietitian to make sure you don’t have any nutritional gaps that need to be filled in your diet.

-- Legumes, dairy, cereal grains and processed foods are the main food groups eliminated from the Paleo diet.
-Instead, it emphasizes meat, poultry and seafood, fruits and vegetables, nuts, seeds, and heart-healthy fats.
+- Legumes, dairy products, cereal grains and processed foods are the main food groups eliminated from the Paleo diet.
+Instead, it emphasizes meat, poultry, seafood, fruits, vegetables, nuts, seeds and heart-healthy fats.

-- Potential health benefits of the diet plan include increased weight loss, reduced inflammation, increased satiety and stable blood sugar levels.
+- Potential benefits of Paleo include increased weight loss, reduced inflammation, increased satiety and stable blood sugar levels.
 It also promotes nutrient-dense and high-protein foods, which can support improved health.

 - There are also some negative aspects of the diet.
-Not only is the Paleo diet difficult to follow if you have any dietary restrictions, but the Paleo diet also eliminates several nutrient-rich food groups while allowing several unhealthy foods.
+Not only is the Paleo diet difficult to follow if you have any dietary restrictions, but it also eliminates several nutrient-rich food groups while allowing several unhealthy foods.

-- There are plenty of healthy Paleo diet recipes out there, including Paleo snacks, meals and desserts, making it easier than ever to follow the diet plan.
+- There are plenty of healthy Paleo recipes out there, including Paleo snacks, meals and desserts, making it easier than ever to follow this plan.